SaahilParmar/CS50P/Problem Set 9/Final Project/README.md

 => No information is stored on the device, regarding the list that was created by the user.
 Only a text file is created for a couple of seconds to sort the information before sending it in the mail.
 Then that particular text file is deleted permanently from the system.
 There is no way to retrieve it.

 ## Acknowledgements

-In the end & I would like to give my immense gratitude to the Professor David J. Malan, for teaching this fabulous course with great enthusiasm & passion.
+In the end & I would like to give my immense gratitude to the Professor [David J. Malan](https://twitter.com/davidjmalan?s=20), for teaching this fabulous course with great enthusiasm & passion.
+And [Katherine Oelsner](https://twitter.com/katherinecodes) creator of [readme.so](https://readme.so/), which helped in creating this markdown file.